aiT user interface

 Control flow graph with WCET analysis results.
 Each edge is labeled with the maximum number of traversals in the worst case and the execution time of the basic block it originates from.
 Infeasible parts of the analyzed program (dead code) are grayed out.

-Analysis details such as WCET contribution in different contexts can be viewed in additional information windows.
-Context menus enable jumping from anywhere in the graph to the corresponding line in the C or assembly code.
+Analysis details such as WCET contribution in different contexts can be inspected with ease.
+Context menus enable jumping from anywhere in the graph to the corresponding line in the source or assembly code.

-Just like at the call-graph level, any locations that could benefit from additional annotations are automatically marked, and the best wording is automatically suggested, so you can accept or modify it with just a few clicks.
+Just like at the call-graph level, any locations that could benefit from additional annotations are automatically marked, and the best wording is automatically suggested, so you can fine-tune the analysis with just a few clicks.

 Independent study by University of Stuttgart (PDF)